Dasharo/docs/docs/variants/dell_optiplex/test-matrix.md

 The test matrix is used to determine the scope of tests which the DUT is subjected from before the release of the new binary.

+!!! note

+    Current validation baseline for this variant tracks the shared **OptiPlex 7010/9010 SFF** support scope.
+Results for other form factors (DT/MT/USFF) may require separate validation scope definitions.

 ## Module: Dasharo compatibility

 | No.  | Supported test suite                              | Test suite ID | Supported test cases                 |